apache/maven-indexer/search-backend-remoterepository/README.md

 It relies on following facts:
 * GA directories have maven-metadata.xml listing all Vs.
-* GAV directories, IF snapshot, have maven-metadata.xml otherwise have artifact files (subdirectories ignored).
 * uses external checksums found in remote repository (SHA1, MD5) if needed.

 Important notes: